darrelclute/darrelclute.github.io/data/pages/resume.rst

     * Implement and maintain server infrastructure supporting network operations, including:

+        * Red Hat Enterprise Linux 5 and 6 for server OS.

         * SaltStack for configuration management.

         * Git for version control of configuration management data.

+        * Investigate use of SaltStack and ProxyMinion functionality to control configuration of network devices through same interface as server infrastructure.

     * Utilize configuration management for network supporting server infrastructure to automate the deployment of proxy white listing.